Quantum and approximation algorithms for maximum witnesses of Boolean matrix products: Quantum search for the maximum witness

-\end{proof} By Lemma \ref{lem: grover}, a straightforward $\tilde{O}(n^{2.5})$-time method for MW is just to run the procedure $MaxWit(A,B,i,j)$ with appropriately large constant $\beta$ for each entry $C[i,j]$ of the product matrix $C.$ We shall refer to this method as
+By Lemma \ref{lem: grover}, a straightforward $\tilde{O}(n^{2.5})$-time method for MW is just to run the procedure $MaxWit(A,B,i,j)$ with appropriately large constant $\beta$ for each entry $C[i,j]$ of the product matrix $C.$ See Algorithm 1 for a pseudo-code of this method.